HanWenfang/syncless/trunk/README.txt

    http://code.google.com/p/syncless/ .
 Extract the .tar.gz file and cd into
    the directory.

-   Alteratively, you may check out the trunk from SVN:
+   Alteratively, you may check out the trunk from the SVN repository:

      svn checkout http://syncless.googlecode.com/svn/trunk/ syncless-read-only